lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 4. The system rolls the necessary (virtual) dice to figure out what happened, and spits out a summary.
 5. Rinse and repeat until the combat is over.

+{% fs3tip %}
-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  Because the system spits out **all** results at the same time, it is not necessary to follow a pose order during combat scenes.
+Because the system spits out **all** results at the same time, it is not necessary to follow a pose order during combat scenes.
 Everyone is reacting to the same events, so poses can happen in parallel.
+{% endfs3tip %}

 <a name="actions"/>